-Karnataka crisis: Delay in accepting resignations a ploy to get us disqualified, rebel MLAs tell SC
+Karnataka crisis: It is irrelevant to question motive for resigning, rebel MLAs tell Supreme Court

 On Friday, Chief Minister HD Kumaraswamy had offered to move a confidence motion to prove that his coalition government has the numbers to stay in power.
 The ruling alliance will try to win over the rebel legislators till then.
 If the MLAs do not return to their parties before the trust vote, the government will have the support of at least 100 MLAs, while the Bharatiya Janata Party will have the support of at least 107 MLAs.
 With a reduced size of 209, the majority mark will drop to 105.

-Initially, 10 MLAs from the ruling parties – Pratap Gouda Patil, Ramesh Jarkiholi, Byrathi Basavaraj, BC Patil, ST Somasekhar, AS Hebbar, Mahesh Kumathalli, K Gopalaiah, HD Vishwanath and Narayan Gowda – filed a petition in the top court.
+Initially, 10 MLAs from the ruling parties – Pratap Gouda Patil, Ramesh Jarkiholi, Byrathi Basavaraj, BC Patil, ST Somasekhar, AS Hebbar, Mahesh Kumathalli, K Gopalaiah, HD Vishwanath and Narayan Gowda – filed the petition in the top court.
 On July 11, the court asked the MLAs to meet Kumar and instructed the speaker to take a decision by the end of the day.
 However, Kumar said he needed time to scrutinise and get clarity on the resignation letters before accepting them.

 The following day, the court ordered status quo on the resignations till it decides larger constitutional questions in the matter, primarily whether a court can issue directions to the speaker.
 Five more rebel Congress MLAs – K Sudhakar, Roshan Baig, MTB Nagaraj, Muniratna, and Anand Singh – moved the court on July 13.
 The bench headed by Chief Justice of India Ranjan Gogoi said it would hear their plea along with the pending petition of the 10 MLAs.
 MTB Nagaraj on Saturday said he needed time to rethink his decision to quit but changed his position the following day, saying there was no question of withdrawing his resignation.